Nathan Kleinman

-Nathan "Nate" Kleinman is an American farmer, plant breeder, and political activist.
+Nathan Kleinman is an American farmer, plant breeder, and political activist.
 A Philadelphia native, he was an active participant in the Occupy movement.
 He has unsuccessfully sought a nomination for the United States House of Representatives in 2012 and 2018.

 Early life and education

+Kleinman is Jewish.
 Kleinman is a native of the Philadelphia area.
 His mother is a pediatrician.
 He graduated from the Georgetown University School of Foreign Service in 2005.

 Career and activism

 Kleinman worked for the prisoner advocacy group Federal Prison Consultants.
 In 2005, Kleinman staged a twelve-day fast in Lafayette Square outside the White House to raise awareness of the genocide in Darfur.
 He was formerly a legislative assistant to state Representative Josh Shapiro, a field staffer for Barack Obama's 2008 campaign, and an aide to U.S. Representative Joe Sestak during his 2010 Senate campaign.

 Occupy movement

 Kleinman was extensively involved in the Occupy Philly movement, being one of the first Occupy activists to seek public office.

 In 2014, Kleinman and others organized Occupy Sandy New Jersey, an Occupy group focused on Hurricane Sandy recovery efforts.
 He organized various volunteer rebuilding initiatives and was a member of the executive committee for the Cumberland County Long-Term Recovery Group.
 Kleinman criticized Governor Chris Christie's actions on the storm and on one occasion yelled at the governor after a speech the governor gave, accusing him of using Sandy funds as his personal "slush fund."
 Kleinman and Occupy Sandy organized a protest in Trenton in January 2014 (around the time of Christie's second inauguration) to protest Christie's handling of the distribution of Sandy relief funds, which the activists viewed as inequitable.